aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

+# Gremlin Tutorial

-# This example is a gremlin tutorial that shows how to explore the graph with sample queries.
+## This example is a gremlin tutorial that shows how to explore the graph with sample queries.
 It also shows how to make recommendations using collaborative filtering.

 ## Prerequisite